tony-albanese/ci-project-2/README.md

 ## Deployment

 ### Project Creation
 * The project was started by navigating to the [template] and clicking 'Use this template'.
 Under Repository name I input ci-project-2.
-I then navigated to the new [repository](https://github.com/tony-albanese/ci-project-2).
+I then navigated to the new [repository for project 2](https://github.com/tony-albanese/ci-project-2).

 ### Using Github Pages
-1. Navigate to the GitHub [Repository:](https://github.com/tony-albanese/ci-project-2)
+1. Navigate to the GitHub [Repository: Project 2](https://github.com/tony-albanese/ci-project-2)
 1. Click the 'Settings' Tab.
 1. Scroll Down to the Git Hub Pages on the left panel.
 1. Select Deploy from a Branch